 Stage 3 is an advanced stage of mesothelioma.
 Tumors have begun spreading farther and faster in stage 3.
 Initial treatments include chemotherapy and radiation, but many stage 3 patients are still eligible for surgery.

 What Is Stage 3 Pleural Mesothelioma?

 In stage 3, mesothelioma tumors are still on one side of the chest.
-Tumors may also be in pleural lining, diaphragm and lining of the heart.
+Tumors may also be in the pleural lining, diaphragm, and lining of the heart.

 The difference between stage 2 and stage 3 of pleural mesothelioma is lymph node involvement.
 Like all cancers, mesothelioma spreads through the lymph system, so it is common to have nodes involved at this stage.

 Mesothelioma Stage 3 Symptoms